 Nominees: Each of the seven persons named above is a nominee for election as a director at the Meeting for a term of one year or until his or her successor is elected and qualified.
-Each of the nominees is currently serving as a Director of the Company.
-Messrs.
-Pressey and Dyke were recently named to the Board and have not yet stood for election by our shareholders.
-Each of the other nominees was elected to the Board of Directors at the last annual meeting of shareholders.
+Each of the nominees is currently serving as a Director of the Company, having been elected to the Board of Directors at the last annual meeting of shareholders.
 Management does not anticipate that any of the nominees for election as directors will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the persons named in the form of proxy reserve the right to vote for another nominee in their discretion or for the election of only the remaining nominees.